-- Kerkhoven Secondary's student population of 260 students has grown by 9% over five school years.
+Kerkhoven Secondary's student population of 260 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 7-12|